 Hewlett-Packard Company (HPQ) is poised to re-enter the smartphone market with 6-inch and 7-inch devices for consumers in emerging markets.

+Hewlett-Packard Company ( HPQ) is reportedly planning to launch a big and less expensive smartphone also called "phablet" as the company had been discussing its re-entry to the mobile industry for more than a year now.
 According to report from The Information, the PC maker aims to introduce 6-inch and 7-inch smartphones for consumers in emerging markets including China, India, and the Philippines.
 The mobile devices will be sold at around $200 to $250 without carrier contract.

 Hewlett-Packard’s second foray into smartphone market

 In 2010, Hewlett-Packard Company ( HPQ) tried to establish its position in the smartphone market after acquiring PDA developer, Palm for $1.2 billion.
 However HP's WebOS Touchpad and smartphone failed to attract consumers and the company decided to discontinue its WebOS operations the following year.
 Last year, Meg Whitman, chief executive officer of Hewlett-Packard Company ( HPQ), indicated that the company will eventually develop smartphones for consumers worldwide.
 Back then, Whitman said the company will not launch a new smartphone this year 2013, but the company aims to introduce a product in the future to avoid missing out on a huge segment of the population.
 According to her, “We don’t have any plans to introduce a smartphone in 2013, but we’ve got to start thinking about what is our unique play, how do we capture this element of the personal computing market?”